gvwilson/sensibleadventures/cloudherd/new.md

 men.
 "Your Highness, my apologies, but I must insist you come with us."

-"And in the name of my father the kind, I order you to let us pass," Thokmay replied coldly.
+"And in the name of my father the king, I order you to let us pass," Thokmay replied coldly.

 Sergeant Dorbu shook his head.
 "I'm sorry," he said, sounding as